microsoft/promptflow/docs/how-to-guides/add-conditional-control-to-a-flow.md

   ![bypassed_nodes](../media/how-to-guides/conditional-flow-with-activate/bypassed_nodes.png)

-    (1) If a node has activate config and the value of `activate.when` is equals to `activate.is`, it will be bypassed.
+    (1) If a node has activate config and the value of `activate.when` is not equals to `activate.is`, it will be bypassed.

     (2) If a node has activate config and the node pointed to by `activate.when` is bypassed, it will be bypassed.